-2019/20 Deliverables Planned Date Status Fee Letter for Council and Pension Fund June 2019 Complete Confirming audit fee for 2018/19.
-Council's Audit Plan March 2020 Not yet due We are required to issue a detailed accounts audit plan to the Audit Committee setting out our proposed approach in order to give an opinion on the Council's 2019-20 financial statements.
-Pension Fund Audit Plan March 2020 Not yet due We are required to issue a detailed accounts audit plan to the Audit Committee setting out our proposed approach in order to give an opinion on the Pension Fund's 2019-20 financial statements.
-Interim Audit Findings (Council and Pension Fund) March 2020 Not yet due We will report to you the findings from our interim audit and our initial value for money risk assessment within our Progress Report.
-Audit Findings Report (Council and Pension Fund) July 2020 Not yet due The Audit Findings Report will be reported to the Audit Committee.
-Auditors Report July 2020 Not yet due This is the opinion on your financial statement (both Council and Pension Fund), annual governance statement and value for money conclusion.
+2018/19 Deliverables Planned Date Status Audit Findings Report August and November 2019 Complete The Audit Findings Report was reported to the July and November Audit, Governance and Standards Committee.
+Auditors Report August and November 2019 Complete This is the opinion on your financial statement, annual governance statement and value for money conclusion.
+Annual Audit Letter August and December 2019 Complete This letter communicates the key issues arising from our work.
+2019/20 Deliverables Planned Date Status Fee Letter June 2019 Complete Confirming audit fee for 2018/19.
+Accounts Audit Plan March 2020 Not yet due We are required to issue a detailed accounts audit plan to the Audit, Governance and Standards Committee setting out our proposed approach in order to give an opinion on the Council's 2019-20 financial statements.
+Interim Audit Findings March 2020 Not yet due We will report to you the findings from our interim audit and our initial value for money risk assessment within our Progress Report.
+Audit Findings Report July 2020 Not yet due The Audit Findings Report will be reported to the Audit, Governance and Standards Committee.
+Auditors Report July 2020 Not yet due This is the opinion on your financial statement, annual governance statement and value for money conclusion.
 Annual Audit Letter August 2020 Not yet due This letter communicates the key issues arising from our work.